Driving For 6: Nick Henrich's recruitment; Damian Jackson's impact; wrapping up camp season

 Although coaches and players can still communicate, there are no visits — official or unofficial — allowed.

-Some schools tried to have big groups of official visitors in the days before the dead period hit, while the Huskers opted for a recruits' barbecue on Friday afternoon and then a final Friday Night Lights camp in the evening.
+Some schools tried to have big groups of official visitors in the days before the dead period started, while the Huskers opted for a recruits' barbecue Friday afternoon, then a final Friday Night Lights camp in the evening.

-2. For this cycle, the most intriguing June/dead period storyline is Omaha Burke standout linebacker Nick Henrich.
+2. For this recruiting cycle, the most intriguing June/dead period storyline is Omaha Burke standout linebacker Nick Henrich.

 All along, the four-star inside linebacker has maintained he wants to, if possible, make a decision before his senior season with the Bulldogs gets rolling.
-On that timeline -- and remember, he has every right to alter it if he feels the need to -- the weeks leading up to this monthlong dead period would, for the most part, represent his last best chance at visiting schools.
+On that timeline — and remember, he has every right to alter it if he feels the need to — the weeks leading up to the recruiting dead period would, for the most part, represent his last, best chance at visiting schools.

-As we know, Henrich used an official visit to Wisconsin on the weekend of June 15 and then followed that up with a Monday unofficial to Nebraska last week.
+We know Henrich made an official visit to Wisconsin on the weekend of June 15 and then followed that up with a Monday unofficial visit to Nebraska last week.

-Henrich confirmed to the Journal Star over the weekend that those two were the last visits he took before the dead period kicked in.
+Henrich confirmed to the Journal Star over the weekend that those two were the last visits he took before the dead period began.

-That of course doesn’t rule out any other school, but if Henrich does indeed make his decision before Burke begins its season, that would mean that Wisconsin got the penultimate visit and the Huskers received the final in-person swing.
+That, of course, doesn’t rule out any other school, but if Henrich does indeed make his decision before Burke begins its season, that would mean that Wisconsin got the penultimate visit and the Huskers received the final in-person swing.

-Those two schools likely feel best about their chances with the 6-foot-4, 210-pounder.
+Those two schools likely feel best about their chances to sign the 6-foot-4, 210-pounder.

-For what it's worth, the recruiting services seem to sense some momentum on Nebraska's side.
-247Sports' Crystal Ball has flipped around and now shows five of six predictions for the Huskers, with one for Notre Dame.
+For what it's worth, recruiting services seem to sense some momentum on Nebraska's side.
+247Sports' Crystal Ball has flipped and now shows five of six predictions for the Huskers, with one for Notre Dame.

-Something certainly to keep an eye on as the calendar turns to July and we march through the summer.
+It's something certainly to keep an eye on as the calendar turns to July and we march through the summer.

-3. In talking with Jerald Foster and Mick Stoltenberg for the Journal Star’s Sunday story about The Program, I asked about having guys like Eric Kapitulik, who spent time as a Marine special forces commander, around the program.
+3. In talking with Jerald Foster and Mick Stoltenberg for the Journal Star’s Sunday story about The Program, I asked about having guys such as Eric Kapitulik, who spent time as a Marine special forces commander, around the program.

 Foster said it was a good experience, and that those guys get your attention fast given their distinguished military careers, but also made an excellent point about the Huskers' unique situation.